Sanglorian/orcus/Orcus Rulebook - current.md

 ### Form

 A Form power changes the shape of the user.
-Except as described in the power description, the user keeps all other statistics, HP, etc. Use their regular weapon attacks for the attacks of the new form (for example, if you wield a battleaxe and turned into a brown bear, you can use your battleaxe basic attack for the bear’s bite.)
+Except as described in the power description, the user keeps all other statistics, HP, etc.

-However, a character that has changed form cannot make any attacks that do not make sense in their new form.
-For example, a brown bear cannot make ranged attacks.
+A character in a new form cannot do anything that their new form is incapable of doing (for example, in the form of an animal you cannot talk or make weapon attacks).

+A character can usually only be under the effect of one Form power at a time.

 ### Stance